Viewed 3622 times

 Kutto, Kutti no Daro

 Buckwheat is sold whole or in cracked form and is usually brown in colour.
 It is also sold as flour, either in lighter form or darker form, with the darker variety being more nutritious.
-It has a distinctive nutty flavor that can be quite pleasing to the palate, especially when combined with other mild flours.
+It has a distinctive nutty flavour that can be quite pleasing to the palate, especially when combined with other mild flours.

 How to select

-· Combine buckwheat flour with whole wheat flour to make delicious breads, muffins and pancakes.
+• Mix buckwheat flour with whole wheat flour to make delicious breads, muffins and pancakes.

-· In Japan, buckwheat is used to make traditional buckwheat soba noodles.
+• In Japan, buckwheat is used to make traditional buckwheat soba noodles.

 How to store

 • Buckwheat flour should be always stored in the refrigerator, while other buckwheat products should be kept refrigerated if you live in a warm climate or during periods of warmer weather.

-· Buckwheat contains two flavonoids with significant health-promoting actions: rutin and quercitin.
+• Buckwheat contains two flavonoids with significant health-promoting actions: rutin and quercitin.

-· The protein in buckwheat is a high quality protein, containing all eight essential amino acids, including lysine.
+• The protein in buckwheat is a high quality protein, containing all eight essential amino acids, including lysine.